Archaeology and development

 We are consulted by the district council planning authorities about all applications that affect the area of a known site.
 We also check applications in areas of high archaeological potential such as river valleys, village centres and large developments.

-If there is sufficient information will recommend one of the following decisions to the district council planning authority:
+If there is sufficient information we will recommend one of the following decisions to the district council planning authority:

 - No objection, consent can be granted as there will be little or no damage to any heritage asset